Quantum spin systems on infinite lattices: Locality of time evolution

 \section{Locality of time evolution}

 We are interested in the time evolution of local observables.
 As the time evolves, in general the size of the support will spread out.
 But if Lieb-Robinson bounds apply one expects that this spread will be limited.
 Such considerations are important, for example, when one wants to build quantum computers based on large quantum mechanical systems.
 For example, if one performs some operation on a small part of the system, it is important to know how long it will take before another distant part of the system is affected by this local operation.
-In relativistic systems the limit is given by the speed of light.
+In relativistic systems this is limited by a \emph{strict} upper bound: the speed of light.
 So in a sense, Lieb-Robinson bounds give an analogue of the speed of light in quantum lattice systems.
+There is however one important difference: the Lieb-Robinson bound is usually not strict, in the sense that there will be some small, exponentially suppressed ``leakage'', as we will see.

 To answer this question we first consider the following question.
 Consider an operator $A$ supported on some finite set $\Lambda$.
 Then for any operator $B$ whose support is disjoint from $\Lambda$, we have that $[A,B] = 0$.
 Conversely, if $A$ is any operator and $[A,B] = 0$ for any $B \in \alg{A}(\Lambda^c)$ for some finite set $\Lambda$, then it follows that $A \in \alg{A}(\Lambda)$ (see~\cite[Prop.
-IV.1.6]{MR1239893}).
+IV.1.6]{MR1239893} or Exercise~\ref{ex:alghaagdual}).
 In practice, strict commutativity is a bit too much to ask, and will rule out the dynamics generated by many interesting interactions.
 So instead of \emph{strict} commutation, we assume only that the norm of the commutator is small.
 The effect is that although $A$ need not be strictly local any more, it can be approximated by an operator $A'$ that is localised in $\Lambda$.
 This is the content of the following lemma~\cite{localapprox}. \begin{lemma} Let $\Lambda \in \mc{P}_f(\Gamma)$.
 Suppose that $\varepsilon > 0$ and $A \in \alg{A}$ are such that

 Then it follows that there is some $A_\Lambda \in \alg{A}(\Lambda)$ such that $\|A_\Lambda - A\| \leq \varepsilon \|A\|$. \end{lemma} We will not give the proof of this statement, but instead consider as an example the simpler case of finite systems.
 More precisely, we assume that we are given a Hilbert space $\mc{H} = \mc{H}_1 \otimes \mc{H}_2$ where $\mc{H}_2$ is finite dimensional.
 The observable algebra is $\alg{A} = \alg{B}(\mc{H}) = \alg{B}(\mc{H}_1) \otimes \alg{B}(\mc{H}_2)$.
 Suppose that we are given some $A \in \alg{A}$ and $\varepsilon > 0$ such that $\|[A,I \otimes B]\| \leq \varepsilon \|A\| \|B\|$ for all $B \in I \otimes \alg{B}(\mc{H}_2)$.
 The goal is to approximate $A$ by some operator $A' \in \alg{B}(\mc{H}_1) \otimes I$.
 To achieve this, define $A'$ by